Roda, Khushab

-Roda is a village (Thal) and one of the 51 Union Councils of Khushab District in the Punjab Province of Pakistan.
-It is located at 32°4'26N 72°5'60E, southwest of Khushab city.
+Roda is a village and union council of Khushab District in the Punjab province of Pakistan.
+It is located southwest of Khushab city.

 History

 The area around Roda saw settlement in the early decades of the nineteenth century during Ranjit Singh's reign, after he led a campaign in the area in 1821.

 In the Revenue Settlement of 1860, the name "Roda" was officially designated for this locality.
 The choice of the name is attributed to the appearance of the area's terrain at the time, characterized by a distinct lack of trees, resembling a bald landscape in the Punjabi language.

 As per revenue record of Khushab, the following castes inhabited Roda Thal in 1860s: